James L. Gordon: Turnover of Olongapo to Philippine government

-Post-turnover turmoil
+Political career

 After the turnover, the provincial politicians moved in.
 They succeeded in placing their own men in sensitive positions in the new municipality because they worked to have officials appointed instead of elected.
-Gordon had no stomach for the corruption and he resigned from the post of Deputy Governor.
-He saw how Olongapo was marginalized.
+Gordon resigned from the post of Deputy Governor.
+Olongapo was marginalized under the new administration.
 The government hospital was reduced in category; its equipment was carted off to Zambales.
 Illegal logging and cigarette smuggling were rampant.
 Land problems proliferated.
 The new officials tried to lease out the electrical utility for only P5,000.00 a month.
 Heavy equipment like bulldozers which had been acquired from the US Navy could not be accounted for.

 Prodded to run for Municipal Mayor during its first election four years after the turnover, James Gordon, though a reluctant candidate, won and was finally at the helm of his town on December 30, 1963.

 The birth of a city

 The situation deteriorated to the extent that Gordon, together with Olongapo residents, struggled hard to be free of the provincial government.
 He lobbied in Congress for the passage of a bill to convert the municipality into a City.
-Amidst strong opposition from the provincial government but to the triumphant rejoicing of the people of Olongapo, RA 4645, the Charter of the City of Olongapo, was signed by President Ferdinand Marcos on June 1, 1966.
+Despite opposition from the provincial government, RA 4645, the Charter of the City of Olongapo, was signed by President Ferdinand Marcos on June 1, 1966.
 In simple but impressive ceremonies Olongapo City was inaugurated on September 1 and Gordon took his oath as Mayor before Vice President Lopez on September 3 of the same year.